iselasoria/py-ls/ls-md/py110/set_methods.md

 #### `.union() / |`
-The union operator allows us to combine elements from two [[sets]] while keeping the two initial sets untouched.
+The union operator allows us to combine elements from two [[set]] while keeping the two initial sets untouched.
 ```python
 # these both do the same
 invitations = xelas_friends | ryans_friends